Skip to content

 An amicable settlement was reached.

-In spite of their disagreement they parted on amicable terms.
+Despite their disagreement, they parted on amicable terms.

 It was an amicable divorce.